-Backpacking the Windham High Peak – Blackhead Mountain Range loop makes for a wonderful 2 to a 3-day outing.
+Backpacking the Windham High Peak – Blackhead Mountain Range loop makes a beautiful 2 to 3-day outing.
 Passing over 6-peaks and 3-subpeaks makes for a bumpy ride.
-There are abundant views on the entire route and you can find spots to camp that are not at a lean-to or designated campsite (aka primitive campsite).
-Sections of the trail can be arid, especially during summer so plan accordingly.
-If you do a true loop it will require a road walk, but in some ways, it is beautiful too.
-This backpacking trip can be done as a point-to-point.
+There are great views on the entire route, and you can find spots to camp that are not at a lean-to or designated campsite (aka primitive campsite).
+Sections of the trail can be arid, especially during summer, so plan accordingly.
+If you make an actual loop, it will require a road walk, but in some ways, it is beautiful too.
+If you choose, this backpacking trip can be hiked as a point-to-point.

-The lands in the Windham-Blackhead Mountain Range Wilderness are administered by the New York State Department of Environmental Conservation (DEC).
+The New York State Department of Environmental Conservation (DEC) administered the lands in the Windham-Blackhead Mountain Range Wilderness.
 The DEC works with numerous organizations to maintain the trails, lean-tos, and campsites.
 In the Catskills, the maintenance is done by a volunteer force.

-On the loop backpacking trip, you climb four major Catskill peaks including Thomas Cole, Black Dome, Blackhead, and Windham High Peak.
+You climb four major Catskill peaks on the loop backpacking trip, including Thomas Cole, Black Dome, Blackhead, and Windham High Peak.
 Lesser peaks include Camel’s Hump, Acra Point, and Burnt Knob.
-Additionally there are several other “bumps” on the ridges such as Bookahs Bump on Acra Point or Caudal climbing up to Camel’s Hump.
+Additionally, several other “bumps” on the ridges, such as Bookahs Bump on Acra Point or Caudal climbing up to Camel’s Hump.

-There are two distinct areas of first growth forest on the loop with the largest being in the Blackhead Range and another small area on the summit of Windham High Peak.
+There are two distinct areas of first growth forest on the loop: the largest being in the Blackhead Range and another small spot on Windham High Peak’s summit.
 Please be practice leave-no-trace while on your outing, but be especially careful in these high elevation first growth zones.

 There are a few sections of trail that require care with a full backpack.
-A section coming off the north face of Blackhead to the Batavia Kill Trail junction can be especially challenging and may take longer than you think.
-Even though there are no major cliff scrambles (unlike Devil’s Path) maybe bring a short rope to lower a backpack if you are uncomfortable down climbing through rock ledges.
+A section coming off the north face of Blackhead to the Batavia Kill Trail junction can be incredibly challenging and may take longer than you think.
+There are no major cliff scrambles (unlike Devil’s Path); maybe bring a short rope to lower a backpack if you are uncomfortable down climbing through rock ledges.

 Water is generally scarce on the high ridges.
 Expect to carry enough to make it from campsite to campsite.
-Additionally, once past Burnt Knob, there is not trail bailout point until Elm Ridge.
-In case of a problem and you need to get off the ridge, you’ll need to hike out to Elm Ridge or back track over Burnt Knob.
-Always have the emergency number for Rangers which can be found listed at the trailheads.
-Finally, even though we have not had major problems with cell phone service in the area it can be spotty.
+Additionally, once past Burnt Knob, there is no trail bailout point until Elm Ridge.
+In case of a problem and you need to get off the ridge, you’ll need to hike out to Elm Ridge or backtrack over Burnt Knob.
+Always have the emergency number for Rangers, which can be found listed at the trailheads.
+Finally, even though we have not had significant cell phone service problems in the area, it can be spotty.
 Bring a good first aid kit and know how to use it!

 Using the following maps and guides are critical to planning your trip.